gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 <div class="faq-item">
 <h3 class="question">Do I need DKIM if I already use SPF?</h3>
 <div class="answer">
 Yes.
 Extensive deliverability analysis shows that email programs relying solely on SPF consistently underperform.
 SPF only authenticates the sending server, not the message content.
-It also breaks when emails are forwarded—a common occurrence in business environments.
+It also breaks when emails are forwarded a common occurrence in business environments.
 DKIM solves both problems by creating a signature that stays with the message regardless of forwarding.
 Technical A/B testing across multiple industries demonstrates implementing both authentication methods typically yields 12-20% better inbox placement compared to SPF alone.
 SPF and DKIM function as complementary security layers—one verifies the sender, the other verifies the message itself.
 </div>
 </div>